raphael-chir/cnpg-ha/README.md

 - **Vagrant:** `2.4.3`

 ## Tests Architecture
-These compomemts are installed automatically with vagrant
+These components are installed automatically with vagrant

 - Kind : 1 Control plane and 3 Worker nodes
-- Kubectl : K8S CLI
+- Kubectl : K8S CLI + kubectl CNPG plugin
-- CNPG plugin : Kubectl plugin for cnpg
-- CNPG : 1 Operator managing rw, r, ro postgresql instances
+- Cert-manager : for managing TLS (not ready yet)
 - Minio : Backups
 - Client : Pod based on postgres:16 image deployed on the control-plane for tests purpose
 - Prometheus / Grafana : Explore cnpg metrics

-## Start tests
+## Tests your initial config

 - Launch your VM with vagrant up k8s
 - SSH into it with vagrant ssh k8s